 - Deep brain stimulation

 Proper nutrition is very important in preventing and managing neuropathy.
-This is especially true about diabetics.
+This is especially true for diabetics.
 An exercise plan is highly recommended.
 If you are currently a smoker, it is advised to quit.
 For relief at home, massaging your hands and feet will stimulate the nerves and relieve pain.
 It is also extremely important to avoid spending extended periods of time on your knees or elbows in order to prevent further damage.

-As always remember that if you have questions you can call the team at Compass Medical Center for help.
+As always remember that if you have questions you can call the team at Compass Medical Center in Grand Junction, Heber-Overgaard, Montrose, and Snowflake today for help.